bariscan07/plproject1/README.md

 CONSTANTS and VARIABLES

-    Variable names must start with either underscore (_) or alphabetic characters and can be followed by underscore or alphanumeric characters.
+    Variable names (IDENTIFIERS) must start with either underscore (_) or alphabetic characters and can be followed by underscore or
+    alphanumeric characters.

 PREDICATES

-    Predicates must be named as same syntax with variables.
-Parameters must be placed inside parentheses and can take any number of them.
+    Predicates must be named as same syntax with variables(IDENTIFIER).
+Parameters must be placed inside parentheses and can take any
+    number of them and they should be seperated with COLON (:) e.g. isGreater(3:2)

 OPERATORS